Information for Interpreters

 How do I know if I am ready to take the exams?

-You may be ready to take the NCSC’s written exam if you successfully complete the online orientation program and classes offered to prepare an interpreter for the written exam.
+You may be ready to take the NCSC’s written exam if you successfully complete the online orientation program, an OPI, and classes offered to prepare an interpreter for the written exam.

 When you successfully pass the written exam, you may take the NCSC’s oral exam.

-Read the resources articles on the written and oral exams:
+Read the resources on the written and oral exams:

 When are the next exams given?